blahcat/blahcat.github.io/_posts/2017-10-13-flareon-4-writeups.md

-This DLL, `flareon.dll`, can be easily extracted with a simple `dd` command, and shows some strings like "`soooooo_sorry_zis_is_not_ze_flag`", but not really interesting.
+This DLL, `flareon.dll`, can be easily extracted with a simple `dd` command, and shows some strings like "`soooooo_sorry_zis_is_not_ze_flag`", but not really interesting (yet).
 Debugging the binary with `dnSpy` gives a whole new view as to what it's doing: the function `Smth()` receives a Base64 encoded string, which once decoded is AES decrypted with the key "`soooooo_sorry_zis_is_not_ze_flag`".
 The result is a Powershell script that is being invoked, and that is another maze game, entirely